kazuto-nishimori/Open-Source-GIS/lab8/index.md

 Reproducibility is often neglected in the field of geography.
 The analysis done by geographers is often a black box, where neither the raw data, code, nor the minute details of their methodology is ever published.
 In a way, we are expected to just ‘take their word’.
 Even in the digital age, where it is increasingly simple to attach supplemental documents of all types to a publication, this is not at all commonplace.
 In fields like mathematics, a paper has no significance until every step is thoroughly checked by peers, but the same kind of rigorous peer-review is simply impossible.
 In this lab, this is precisely what I will attempt to do.

 Replicability translated into geography can be understood in two ways.
 The first is whether two geographers arrive to the same conclusion about a place by using separate data sources but identical methodology.
 Unless the study is conducted in a data-rich place (or the extent is small so that data collection can be done by a small team of researchers), it is of course difficult to test this kind of replicability.
 The second is whether the same methodology employed with a different dataset from another place leads to the same conclusion.
-This is of course a tricky undertaking because no two places are alike, and different places are subject to different sociopolitical, environmental and economic forces.
+This is a tricky undertaking because no two places are alike, and different places experience different sociopolitical, environmental and economic forces.
 For example, a study on the segregation pattern in American suburbs cannot be meaningfully replicated in the context of a French suburb.
 In this lab, we will explore what replicability means in vulnerability research.

 ## Malcomb et al.: Conceptualization and Methodology <a name="malc"></a>